laitPro/nerds/README.md

 Starter is a start point for convert PSD to HTML

-More info about it in process
+More info about it in process...